 Really, in the context of the entire academic article, you might think that this little bit of confusion doesn't matter.

 And it doesn't matter.
-Until Green people sue you for libel, you get quoted on the evening news, and a government official works your results into the next bill she's writing.
+Until Green people sue you for libel, you get quoted on the evening news, and a government official works your results into the next bill she's writing about Green-Blue relations.

 Just a thought.